Tandemz/tandemz.io/src/pages/en/terms-and-conditions-of-service.md

 ## Ordering Services

-1. For any Service Order, the Customer must have a Customer Account or create a Customer Account in accordance with the TOS.
+1. For any Service Order, the Customer must have a Customer Account or create a Customer Account in accordance with the TAD.
 2. **Pay as you Go offer.** The Customer can place an Order for Services online, by entering the type of study they wish to carry out, the profiles targeted to participate in the study, the methods for validating these participants, the timetable and the meeting format considered.
 Pricing is detailed throughout the Order process.
 After filling in the entire order form on the Platform, the Customer accesses the summary of their Order, indicating the scope of the Services, the price and the payment terms.
 It is the Customer's responsibility to check that there are no errors, after which they confirm that they have read and accepted these GTS by ticking the corresponding box and confirming their willingness to proceed with the Order.
 The Order will then be considered firm and final, and will trigger the service ordered.
 Any modification or cancellation of the Order must be accepted by TANDEMZ.
 The request for change may result in a change in the price of the Order.
 The Customer may access the description of its Order from their Customer Account.
 The Customer will be invoiced upon completion of the ordered service in accordance with the conditions set forth in Article 6.
 3. **Prepaid plan offer.** To subscribe to a prepaid package that allows the Customer to benefit from credits to be consumed on the Platform in the year following the Order, the Customer is invited to contact TANDEMZ directly via the contact form made available on the Platform, by chat, by e-mail or by telephone.